micdavis/MineSweeper/README.md

 # MineSweeper
-MineSweeper program in C last fall.
+MineSweeper program in C done in fall of 2017.